dwweiss/bruteforce/README.md

 https://archive.ics.uci.edu/ml/datasets/Airfoil+Self-Noise

 Each of the 5 hidden layers contain 8 neurons.
-The trainer is _adam_, the types of activation of hidden layers were: (_elu_, _leakyrelu_, _sigmoid_) and every confguration was repeated 5 times.
+The trainer is _adam_, the types of activation of hidden layers were: (_elu_, _leakyrelu_, _sigmoid_) and every configuration was repeated 5 times.

 Figure 6 shows the history of the mean squared error of all trials for the TensorFlow backend.